Israel intercepts Hezbollah ballistic missile near Tel Aviv in first such attack

 The Iran-backed militant group Hezbollah confirmed it launched a Qadr 1 ballistic missile targeting the headquarters of Israel’s intelligence service Mossad, which it blames for attacks targeting its members, including the coordinated explosions of thousands of pagers and walkie-talkies last week.

-The Israeli military said the missile was intercepted near Tel Aviv and the air force struck its launcher in the area of Nafakhiyeh, southern Lebanon.
+The Israeli military said the missile was intercepted near Tel Aviv, a city of more than four million people on the Mediterranean coast, and the air force struck its launcher in the area of Nafakhiyeh, southern Lebanon.

 “Following the sirens that sounded in the Tel Aviv and Netanya areas, one surface-to-surface missile was identified crossing from Lebanon and was intercepted by the IDF Aerial Defense Array,” the Israeli military said.